designedmind/2017/CFP.md

 universe.
 We may have to identify consciousness with some kind of information processing or informational complexity, with no real insight into why such an identification makes sense, or accept consciousness as an epiphenomenon, present whenever certain kinds of processes are present.
-These offer little in the way of explanation, and relegate consciousness to a passive role, with not much to do except come along for the ride.
+These offer little explanation, and relegate consciousness to a passive role, with not much to do except come along for the ride.

 These intuitions also neglect a crucial fact about our behaviour, namely that consciousness is much of the _subject matter_ of what we say and do.
 We